 More importantly, she is aware of the investment of time and money when readers take a chance on a new author and a book in general.
 For this, she is eternally grateful for the support!

-Currently, Christine and her husband, Jamie, live in Whitefish with three kids, one dog and a cat.
+Christine is a recipient of the Womens’ National Book Association Pinckley Prize, the Silver Falchion Award and the High Plains Book Award.
+Currently, she and her family live in Whitefish, MT.
 When Christine’s not teaching Pilates or writing suspense, she’s enjoying all that living in Northwest Montana has to offer.